 Buying technology is the main pattern in the NHS.
 There are many common needs that trusts have, and software markets have developed to serve these.
 In an environment where technical skills are in short supply, not having to build and maintain your own software is an attractive proposition.

 The downside of buying technology is a loss of control and flexibility, you may have some ability to configure commercial software but there will be limits to what you can do with it.
-Any feature requests you make to the vendor may take time, contract changes and additional money to realise – it is likely they already have a lengthy backlog of requests from their other customers.
-Your leverage over the vendor will be weaker if you’re a small customer, and will weaken as the more embedded their system becomes in your organisation and the threat of your trust switching to another system becomes less credible.
+Any feature requests you make to the vendor may take time, contract changes and additional money to realise – it is likely they already have a lengthy backlog of requests from its other customers.
+Your leverage over the vendor will be weaker if you’re a small customer, and will weaken as the more embedded its system becomes in your organisation and the threat of your trust switching to another system becomes less credible.

 Don't knit your own underpants